Production

 Unfavorable weather last season kept production below 60,000 liters, far under the previous record of 150,000 liters reported in 2024.
 “My expectation is to reach the mark of 200,000 liters this year,” do Nascimento Filho said.

-Minas Gerais accounts for about 65 percent of Brazil’s total olive oil output, concentrated in the foothills of the Serra da Mantiqueira.
+Olive oil production in the foothills of the Serra da Mantiquera represents 65 percent of Minas Gerais’ total olive oil output.
 Orchards are typically planted at elevations between 900 and 1,900 meters, and about 120 to 150 farms operate in the region.

 Unlike Rio Grande do Sul, where olive cultivation is concentrated on expansive, level estates, production in Minas Gerais is spread across smaller groves often located on steep terrain.
-Limited opportunities for mechanization increase operating costs, reflected in higher retail prices for many oils produced in the state.
+Limited opportunities for mechanization increase operating costs, reflected in higher retail prices for many of the state’s oils.

 In 2026, harvest operations began in January.
 Souza said rainfall was a key factor behind the earlier start, as Brazil’s summer is typically wetter than peak ripening periods in the Northern Hemisphere harvest.